-I like a low meantime to innocence and jumping to that AP on our Airwave management platform showed there were lots of clients associated, they had an IP address and were pingable.
+I like a low meantime to innocence and jumping to that AP on our Airwave management platform showed there were lots of clients associated, they had an IP address and responded to ping.
 Users were spread fairly evenly across the 2.4GHz and 5GHz radios.
 The throughput was low, airtime use was minimal and there was no indication of interference.
 Everything looked healthy.

 So it was with some smugness that I headed to the library to verify that, in fact, everything was absolutely fine… Only it wasn’t.

 The user reports were that either they couldn’t connect, or that Wi-Fi performance was very poor.
 It quickly became clear this problem wasn’t affecting all users.
 Many were working away perfectly happily.
 My own experience verified that getting connected did take longer than I would expect, and then performance was indeed poor.